 List Of Services and Contact

-Children and Family Treatment and Support Services: "CFTSS" offers support to children and families through therapy and rehabilitation.
-Services available include but are not limited to diagnosis, assessment, individual & family therapy, skill building, crisis intervention, psycho-education, relapse prevention, social and Interpersonal skills and daily Living Skills.
-For more information contact Kristen Clamp at 716.783.3100 ext 3113
+Children and Family Treatment and Support Services: "CFTSS" is a community based behavioral health program available to children/youth under the age of 21 who are eligible for Medicaid that need help with social, emotional, or have behavioral health challenges, or substance use issues.
+Services available include, but are not limited to, assessment, diagnosis, individual & family therapy, skill building, crisis intervention, psycho-education, and daily living skills.
+For more information contact Kristin Clamp at 716.783.3100 ext.
+3113

 KinCARES is a voluntary support service that is helps the growing number of families who step forward to care for their kin full-time.
 Our caseworker helps you navigate legal support & resources, permanency & long-term options for the child(ren), mentoring and skill-building, parenting skills, school advocacy, mental health & substance abuse resources and more.
 Services are available for families within Erie County and are offered at no cost to relatives providing care for TANF-eligible (Temporary Assistance for Needy Families) children.
 Call 716.783.3100 ext.
 3181 to learn more